UU-Human-Evolution/1MB438/Lab_0.extra.pipelines.md

 nano exome_analysis_script.sh
 ```

 The `.sh` ending is commonly used for **sh**ell scripts which is what we are creating.
 The default shell at most Linux systems is called `bash`, so whenever we write `sh` the computer will use `bash`.
-If the default shell would change for some reason, maybe to `zsh` or any other type of shell, `sh` would point the the new shell instead.
+If the default shell would change for some reason, maybe to `zsh` or any other type of shell, `sh` would point the new shell instead.

 ![](DATA/Lab0/imgs/dualTerminals.png)